Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: IML analyzes the model as a whole, but does it allow for scientific inference?

-\paragraph{Embrace Holistic Representationality. }An alternative route to scientific inference is to accept that ER is well-suited for scientific inference and that ML models are not ER but reject that ER is the only approach for scientific inference.
-To choose this route, one must offer an alternative path for drawing scientific inference with ML models that goes beyond the analysis of model elements. \nl Our approach is to regard the model as representational of phenomenon aspects \emph{only as a whole} --- we call this \emph{holistic representationality} (HR).
-HR implicitly underlies large parts of the current research program in IML: Model-agnostic methods, in particular, analyze the entire ML model simply as an input-output mapping \citep{scholbeck2019sampling}; In the same spirit, many model-specific IML methods like gradient or path-based feature attribution treat ML models as mappings with additional useful properties such as differentiability \citep{alqaraawi2020evaluating}. \nl Model-agnostic and model-specific methods share the idea that relevant model properties such as the effects or importances of variables can be derived by analyzing the model just as a functional mapping.
-Initial definitions of, for example, global feature effects \citep{friedman1991multivariate} and feature importance \citep{breiman2001random} or local feature contribution \citep{vstrumbelj2014explaining} and model behavior \citep{ribeiro2016should} have been presented.
-However, many researchers have pointed out that these methods lead to counterintuitive results for dependent or interacting features and offered alternative definitions \citep{apley2020visualizing,strobl2008conditional,molnar2020model,goldstein2015peeking,konig2021relative,janzing2020feature,slack2020fooling,alqaraawi2020evaluating}. \nl We believe that these controversies stem from a lack of clarity about the goal of model analysis.
-Are we interested in model properties to learn about the model (model audit) or do we want to use these model properties as a gateway to learn about the underlying phenomenon (scientific inference)?
-These two goals must not be conflated. \nl The auditor examines model properties e.g. for debugging, to check if the model satisfies legal or ethical norms, or to improve her understanding of the model by intervening on it \citep{raji2020closing}.
-Auditors even take interest in model properties that have no corresponding phenomenon counterpart such as single model elements or the model behavior for unrealistic feature combinations.
-The scientist who wants to draw inferences, on the other hand, wants to learn about model properties that can be interpreted in terms of the phenomenon. \nl Scientific inference and model audit should be viewed as two different but interacting goals.
-In each of them, we take different stances toward the ML model: The auditor adopts a skeptical attitude of the model, she has ground-truth information or normative standards to check the model against; the scientist adopts a trusting attitude, she wants to learn from the model.
-Both cases describe a knowledge asymmetry \citep{gobet2018three,rosser2008nobel} but in opposite directions.
-Auditing the model is an indispensable step for scientists to gain enough trust in it.
-Only after several rounds of auditing and improvement should the researcher rely on the model to draw scientific conclusions.
+Let us accept that ML models are indeed not ER.
+Can we still exploit their predictive power for scientific inference?
+We think this is indeed possible.
+Our approach is to regard the model as representational of phenomenon aspects \emph{only as a whole}---we call this \emph{holistic representationality} (HR).
+The idea behind HR is not new; it underlies, for example, modern causal inference \citep{van2011targeted}.
+HR has its roots in what \cite{heckman2000causal} calls \textit{Marschak’s Maxim} -- it is possible to directly describe an aspect of the data distribution without first identifying its individual components through a parametric model.
+ML models represent one paradigmatic case of HR models \citep{starmans2011models}. \nl The current research program in IML takes an HR perspective on ML models: Many IML methods analyze the entire trained ML model post-hoc just as an input-output mapping \citep{scholbeck2019sampling}, sometimes leveraging additional useful properties such as differentiability \citep{alqaraawi2020evaluating}. \nl Initial definitions of, for example, global feature effects \citep{friedman1991multivariate}, feature importance \citep{breiman2001random}, local feature contribution \citep{vstrumbelj2014explaining} or model behavior \citep{ribeiro2016should} have been presented.
+However, in recent years, many researchers have pointed out that these methods lead to counterintuitive results, and offered alternative definitions \citep{apley2020visualizing,strobl2008conditional,molnar2023model,goldstein2015peeking,konig2021relative,janzing2020feature,slack2020fooling,alqaraawi2020evaluating}. \nl We believe that these controversies stem from a lack of clarity about the goal of model interpretation.
+Are we interested in model properties to learn about the model (model audit) or do we want to use them as a gateway to learn about the underlying phenomenon (scientific inference)?
+These two goals must not be conflated. \nl The auditor examines model properties e.g. for debugging, to check if the model satisfies legal or ethical norms, or to improve understanding of the model by intervening on it \citep{raji2020closing}.
+Another function that an audit can have is to assess the alignment between model properties and our (causal) background knowledge, such as certain monotonicity constraints \citep{tan2017auditing}, which is particularly important when ML is used in high-stakes decision making.
+In all those use-cases, auditors even take interest in model properties that have no corresponding phenomenon counterpart, such as single model elements or the behavior of the model when applied on unrealistic combinations of features.
+The scientist, on the other hand, wants to learn about model properties only in so far as they can be interpreted in terms of the phenomenon. \nl This does not imply that model audit is irrelevant for scientists.
+In fact, a careful model audit that shows what the model does and how reliable it is appears as a \emph{prerequisite} for trustworthy scientific inference.